compintell/Mooncake.jl/README.md

 The goal of the `Tapir.jl` project is to produce a reverse-mode AD package which is written entirely in Julia, and improves over both `ReverseDiff.jl` and `Zygote.jl` in several ways, and is competitive with `Enzyme.jl`.

+## Note on project status

+At the present time (04-04-2024) I (Will) am undertaking a substantial refactoring of the internals.
+Conseqeuently, while we're obviously very happy to receive issues where people encounter problems, they will likely not be addressed for at least a couple of weeks.

+Similarly, please note that we registered `Tapir.jl` so that we could start interacting with the various AD frontends straightforwardly (DifferentiationInterface.jl, LogDensityProblemsAD.jl) -- please don't take this initial release as an indication that we believe `Tapir.jl` is ready for general use!

 # How it works

 `Tapir.jl` is based around a function `rrule!!` (which computes vector-Jacobian products (VJPs)) and a related function `build_rrule` (which builds functions which are semantically identical to `rrule!!`).